ahmedmonged/Rental-store-analysis-using-MySQL/README.md

 The database used is an open free to use database called Sakila that contains data from a rental film store it is a well-designed database that have many features and information.

-There is an attached file in the Data folder that has a full description of the Sakila DataBase.
+There is an attached file in the Data folder that has a full description of the Sakila Database.

 ![ERD of SakilaDB](https://github.com/ahmedmonged/Rental-store-analysis-using-MySQL/blob/main/Data/ERD.png)